enigma-dev/enigma-dev/Readme.md

 * http://enigma-dev.org/forums/
 * http://enigma-dev.org/docs/Wiki/Main_Page

-If you are having trouble registering for an account or looking for an answer to more specific technical questions about ENIGMA, you can visit us on the ``#enigma-dev`` channel on freenode IRC as well: http://webchat.freenode.net/?channels=enigma&uio=d4
+If you are having trouble registering for an account or looking for an answer to more specific technical questions about ENIGMA, you can visit us on the ``#enigma`` channel on freenode IRC as well: http://webchat.freenode.net/?channels=enigma&uio=d4